Sexual Misconduct Policy

-You can file a report online with the Title IX Coordinator at the following link here.
+You can file a report with the Title IX Coordinator through the online complaint form.

-While it is everyone’s responsibility at Georgia Southern to comply with Title IX, you can find a list of staff members here who have primary responsibility for Title IX compliance.
+While it is everyone’s responsibility at Georgia Southern to comply with Title IX, you can find a list of staff members who have primary responsibility for Title IX compliance.

 Anyone can file a complaint with the United States Department of Education, Office of Civil Rights (OCR).